Publisher: National Council of Math Teachers

 - Multiply a whole number of up to four digits by a one-digit whole number, and multiply two two-digit numbers, using strategies based on place value and the properties of operations.
-Illustrate and explain the calculation by using equations, rectangular ar
+Illustrate and explain the calculation by using equations, rectangular arrays, and/or area models.

 - Partition shapes into parts with equal areas.
 Express the area of each part as a unit fraction of the whole.